 Applies to all businesses, as defined in the document, and to the general public when visiting these businesses, in Clackamas, Hood River, Lincoln, Marion, Multnomah, Polk and Washington counties.

-Working together as Multnomah County reopens
+Working together to keep Multnomah County safer

 - Wash your hands frequently with soap and water for more than 20 seconds or use hand sanitizer